rizinorg/book/src/first_steps/commandline_options.md

-## Command-line Options
+## Shell Command-line Options

-The `rizin` command line tool supports various options from the command line.
+The `rizin` command line tool supports various options from the shell command line.

 Here is the usage help message: